Interface Metrics

 Accessing the feature

-This feature may be obtained from a session
+This feature may be obtained from a session as follows:

 Metrics metrics = session.feature(Metrics.class);